leanprover/fp-lean/functional-programming-lean/src/monad-transformers/order.md

 In the jargon of functional programming, two monad transformers are said to _commute_ if they can be re-ordered without the meaning of the program changing.
 The fact that the result of the program can differ when `StateT` and `ExceptT` are reordered means that state and exceptions do not commute.
-In general, monad transformers don't commute.
+In general, monad transformers should not be expected to commute.

 Even though not all monad transformers commute, some do.
 For example, two uses of `StateT` can be re-ordered.